This article is more than 1 year old

 One evening in May last year, Safarian Herring, 25, was shot in the head, and died two days later in hospital.
 Michael Williams, 64 at the time, was charged with his slaying, and denies any wrongdoing: he said Herring was killed by someone else in a drive-by shooting.
 Williams was said to have brought Herring to St Bernard Hospital in Chicago.

 Cities in the United States have a system built by ShotSpotter dotted around their streets; this consists of microphones attached to computer systems programmed to identify the sound of gunfire and automatically alert the cops to the location.

-One of the pieces of evidence against Williams claims ShotSpotter's sensors in Chicago identified gunfire where surveillance cameras had seen Williams stop his car by a south-side Chicago block, right when and where the cops said Herring was shot.
+The evidence against Williams includes a report generated by ShotSpotter's sensors in Chicago that identified gunfire where surveillance cameras had seen Williams stop his car by a south-side Chicago block, right when and where the cops said Herring was shot.

 Apple Watch data problematic for health study

 Algorithms used to monitor things like heart rate and sleep patterns running on Apple Watches may not be useful in academic research.